The Getty

 Multilingual

-The AAT is multilingual insofar as the terms may be flagged and hierarchies may be constructed in multiple languages.
+The default language of AAT is American English.
+However, the AAT is multilingual because the terms may be flagged and hierarchies may be constructed in multiple languages.
 Scope notes may be translated into multiple languages.
-Differences in languages as spoken in different places may be noted, as the difference between American English and British English noted where pertinent.
-The flags, display dates, and other fields in the AAT record are generally in American English.
+Differences in languages as spoken in different places may be noted, as the difference between American English and British English, or between Standard French and Canadian French.
+The field tags, many flags, and other information in the AAT record are expressed in American English by default; however, users could translate these items in other languages as necessary for regional or local displays.

 Background: In a completely multilingual vocabulary, all languages would be treated equally, with none serving as a so-called dominant language.
 However, in practical applications, it is often necessary to treat one language as the default dominant language, particularly when the vocabulary is rich and complex.
-An example is the AAT, in which each concept record includes over 100 fields or data elements in addition to the term itself.
-With such vocabularies, it would be impractical to maintain the data values of flags, notes, dates, hierarchies, and other subsidiary information in several languages.
-For the AAT, English is the dominant language, although terms and scope notes may be in multiple languages.
-In addition, if every term in the original source language has not been assigned equivalents in all other target languages, the status of the other languages is not equal to that of the source language, and they are known as secondary languages.
+An example is the AAT, in which each concept record includes over 100 fields or data elements in addition to the terms themselves.
+With such vocabularies, it would be impractical to maintain the data values of flags, notes, dates, hierarchies, and other subsidiary information in several languages in the master AAT data files.
+Thus for the AAT, English is the dominant language, although terms and scope notes may be in multiple languages in the master database.
+In addition, if every term in the original source language has not been assigned equivalents in all other target languages, the status of the other languages is not equal to that of the source language, and they are technically known as secondary languages.
+As more and more contributions are compiled in AAT, critical mass is reached to allow displays by implementers in various languages.

 2.1.5.2